NM-Games/super-splash-bros-2/README.md

 - **Shield**
   Shields protect the performer from enemy attacks.
 Shields can be recognized by a black and white circle around a player.
   - [+] Shields protect players against any kind of damage, and they also prevent the knockback.
-  - [-] Shields do not protect players against falling into water.
+  - [-] Shields do not protect players against falling into water, unlike spawn protection.
   - [-] Shields significantly slow down players.
 - **Invisibility**
   Makes the performer invisible for all players!
 The performer itself will remain slightly visible on their own device.